bharath-shanmugasundaram/DocTypeBench/README.md

 ---

-# 6. Analysis Findings of Various Models
+# 6. Analysis and Findings

 > **Goal:** Enable quick, high-confidence decision-making for **Document Type Detection based on layout and structure**, considering accuracy, cost, risk, and production feasibility.